SWG on gender in research and innovation

 SWG GRI organisation

 SWG GRI consists of representatives of Member States of the European Union and of the European Commission, with representatives of Associated Countries participating in the SWG GRI as observers.
 Delegates of Member States and Associated Countries are formal representatives of their country, not individual experts, and ensure appropriate co-ordination with national representatives in other ERA-related groups.

-SWG GRI is chaired by Marcela Linkova (CZ), with Martin Degand (BE) as Vice-Chair.
-The Chair and Vice-Chair are elected for a period of three years, and the term is renewable once.
-The current term finishes in October 2020.
+SWG GRI is chaired by Marcela Linkova (CZ), with Martin Degand (BE) as Vice-Chair who were re-elected for their second term in October 2020.

 SWG GRI activities, outputs and impact

 SWG GRI provides recommendations to the Council, Commission and Member States in the following areas: